 What is Addiction?

 Addiction is a condition that progressively takes over a persons life.
-It’s effects one in ten people in the UK.
-It is a destructive and powerful, which left untreated is potentially fatal.
+It is destructive and powerful, which left untreated is potentially fatal.

 Addiction is destructive for family and friends.
-The effect that Addiction causes can be felt in many different ways.
+The effects can be felt in many different ways.
 An Addict is often in denial and this can be difficult and frustrating, leaving a feeling of helplessness and inadequacy.
-A person who is dealing with someone else's Addiction will find themselves constantly checking, controlling their money, ultimately lying for them and a fear of judgement by others.
+A person who is dealing with someone else's Addiction can find themselves constantly checking, controlling their money, ultimately lying for them and a fear of judgement by others.

 Please feel free to give me a call to discuss your questions, concerns and worries.